Due-On-Sale Clause Exceptions: Everything You Need to Know

 However, a lender will not be notified if the beneficiary of the trust is assigned.
 In this instance, the trustee will be the same.
 This reduces the chances of the lender uncovering the change.
 If a lender is using a servicing company, this becomes especially true.

 If you need help with due-on-sale clause exceptions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.